Vegan Matcha Cookies

 • Cornstarch: This can be substituted with tapioca flour/starch or arrowroot starch.

 • Chocolate Chips: For vegan cookies, use dairy-free chocolate chips or dark chocolate.
 If using dark chocolate, I’d suggest pressing a few chunks into each cookie after adding them to the baking tray.
-White chocolate and/or macadamia nuts would also be a delicious addition
+White chocolate chips or macadamia nuts would make a nice addition as well.

-• Matcha Powder: You can use ceremonial or culinary grade matcha powder works but you’ll get the best colour with a bright green powder, usually what you’d find in a good quality ceremonial grade matcha.
+• Matcha Powder: You can use ceremonial or culinary grade matcha powder works but you’ll get the best colour and flavour with a bright green powder, usually what you’d find in a good quality ceremonial grade matcha.
+You can also use it in this No-Bake Matcha Cheesecake.

-Start by adding all of the dry ingredients to a mixing bowl and mixing until fully combined.
+Step 1: Start by adding all of the dry ingredients to a medium bowl and mixing until fully combined.
 I’d suggest using a whisk or fork to make sure any clumps are broken up and the baking soda and salt are well distributed.

-Next, add the maple syrup, oil or butter and vanilla and mix into a mouldable dough, then mix in the chocolate chips.
+Step 2: Next, add the wet ingredients, the maple syrup, oil or butter and vanilla, and mix into a dough, then mix in the chocolate chips.

 Raw vegan matcha cookie dough in a glass mixing bowl with a cookie scoop..

-Use a cookie scoop to create 12 cooke dough balls and place them on the baking tray.
+Step 3: Use a cookie scoop to create 12 cookie dough balls and place them on the baking tray.
+For an extra treat, roll the cookie dough balls in sugar before baking!
 Flatten each cookie with your hands.

 6 raw matcha cookies on a small baking tray.